Josh Murray Calls Cops On Amanda Stanton: What Went Down?

 Josh Murray and Amanda Stanton have been through their fair share of drama since their split.
-These two fell in love on Bachelor in Paradise, and then they got home, and Josh moved to live with her right away.
+These two fell in love on Bachelor in Paradise, then they got home, and Josh moved to live with her right away.
 They dated for a while and were even engaged, but then things didn’t work out for them.
 Josh moved back to Atlanta, but the two have been spending some together since then.
 Now In Touch Weekly is sharing that Josh Murray actually called the cops on Amanda recently.

 #TBT to when Chris Soules, Josh Murray, and Robby Hayes hung with #passionroses at the viewing party for @TheBachelorTV at @PlayHPC pic.twitter.com/7aTZJ4ThGq